 Blood tests.
 These tests evaluate the blood and check for problems with the liver and kidneys.
 The doctor may also look at the blood for changes in chromosome 13.
 Chromosomes are the parts of a cell that contain genes, and in a few cases of retinoblastoma, these genes are either missing or nonfunctional.
 Molecular analysis of the gene is now possible in a few medical centers to determine changes that are not visible on ordinary chromosome analysis.

 Lumbar puncture (spinal tap).
-A lumbar puncture is a procedure in which a doctor takes a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer.)
+A lumbar puncture is a procedure in which a doctor takes a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers, which are substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of cancer.
 CSF is the fluid that flows around the brain and the spinal cord.
 Doctors generally give an anesthetic to numb the child’s lower back before the procedure.

-Bone marrow biopsy and aspiration .
-These procedures are performed to determine if any retinoblastoma cells have spread to the bone marrow and are often done at the same time.
+Bone marrow aspiration and biopsy .
+These two procedures are performed to determine if any retinoblastoma cells have spread to the bone marrow and are often done at the same time.
 Bone marrow has both a solid and a liquid part.
+A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
-An aspiration removes a sample of fluid with a needle.
-The sample(s) are then analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
-A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
+The sample(s) are then analyzed by a pathologist, which is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
 The skin in that area is usually numbed with medication beforehand, and other types of anesthesia may be used.

 Hearing test.
 Children with retinoblastoma taking specific types of chemotherapy (see Treatment ) may have their hearing tested (called an audiology test) to make sure the drugs are not causing hearing loss.